angela1011/Google-Cloud-Skills-Boost/Intermediate: Gemini for Google Cloud Learning Path/Gemini for Application Developers/README.md

-# Gemini for Application Developers: Quiz
+# Gemini for Application Developers

 In this course, you learn how Gemini, a generative AI-powered collaborator from Google Cloud, helps developers build applications.
 You learn how to prompt Gemini to explain code, recommend Google Cloud services, and generate code for your applications.
 Using a hands-on lab, you experience how Gemini improves the application development workflow.